 - Case: The container that holds all the other ammunition components together.
 Typically made of brass, steel, copper, paper, or plastic.

 - Primer: An explosive chemical compound that ignites the gunpowder when struck by a firing pin.
-The primer will be placed either in the rim of the case (rimfire) or in the center of the base of the case (centerfire).
+The primer is either in the rim of the case (rimfire) or in the center of the base of the case (centerfire).

 - Gunpowder: A chemical mixture that burns very rapidly and converts to an expanding gas when ignited.
 Modern smokeless powder will burn slowly when ignited in the open (outside of the case).
 Black powder is less stable and can be explosive when ignited in the open.

 - Projectile: The object(s) expelled from the barrel.
-A bullet is a lead projectile fired through a rifle or handgun barrel.
+A bullet is a lead projectile that fires through a rifle or handgun barrel.
 A slug is a lead projectile fired through a shotgun barrel.
 Shot is a group of lead, steel, tungsten, or bismuth pellets fired through a shotgun barrel.

 - Wad: A seal made of paper or plastic separating the powder from the slug or shot in a shotshell.
 The wad prevents gas from escaping through the shot and holds the shot together as it passes through the barrel.